How To Create an Online Payment Website Like PayPal?

 C. Prioritize data security when developing apps for web and mobile payments

-Whether you develop a payment portal or payment gateway, you are targeting a highly regulated industry.
+Whether you develop a mobile payment app or your payment gateway, you are targeting a highly regulated industry.
 Customers enter sensitive information when making online payments.
 Payment processing companies must process them before merchants can accept online payments.

 A payment gateway connects multiple stakeholders in this process.
 These include banks, credit card companies, and merchants accepting payments.
 As you can see, there are many touchpoints when delivering payment services online.